huggingface/accelerate/docs/source/launcher.rst

 Notebook Launcher
 =======================================================================================================================

-Launch your training function from a notebook.
-Currently supports launching a training with TPUs on Colab, or training on one GPU, but support for training on several GPUs (if the machine on which you are running your notebook has them) is planned for a future release.
+Launch your training function inside a notebook.
+Currently supports launching a training with TPUs on [Google Colab](https://colab.research.google.com/), or training on one GPU, but support for training on several GPUs (if the machine on which you are running your notebook has them) is planned for a future release.